Transcendental Meditation: Science of Creative Intelligence (1971)

 In 1961, the Maharishi created the "International Meditation Society for the Science of Creative Intelligence".
 In 1971 the Maharishi inaugurated "Maharishi's Year of Science of Creative Intelligence" and described SCI as the connection of "modern science with ancient Vedic science".
 Author Philip Goldberg describes it as Vedanta philosophy that has been translated into scientific language.
-A series of international symposiums on the Science of Creative Intelligence were held between 1970 and 1973 and were attended by scientists and "leading thinkers", including Buckminster Fuller, Melvin Calvin, a Nobel Prize winner in chemistry, Hans Selye, Marshal McLuhan and Jonas Salk.
+A series of international symposiums on the Science of Creative Intelligence (SCI) were held between 1970 and 1973 and were attended by scientists and "leading thinkers", including Buckminster Fuller, Melvin Calvin, a Nobel Prize winner in chemistry, Hans Selye, Marshal McLuhan and Jonas Salk.
 These symposiums were held at universities such as Humboldt State University and University of Massachusetts.
 The following year, the Maharishi developed a World Plan to spread his teaching of SCI around the world.

 The theoretical part of SCI is taught in a 33-lesson video course.
 In the early 1970s, the SCI course was offered at more than 25 American universities including Stanford University, Yale University, the University of Colorado, the University of Wisconsin, and Oregon State University.
 Until 2009, Maharishi University of Management (MUM) required its undergraduate students to take SCI classes, and both MUM and Maharishi European Research University (MERU) in Switzerland have awarded degrees in the field.
 The Independent reports that children at Maharishi School learn SCI principles such as "the nature of life is to grow" and "order is present everywhere".
 SCI is reported to be part of the curriculum of TM related lower schools in Iowa, Wheaton, Maryland and Skelmersdale, UK.
 In 1975 SCI was used as the call letters for a TM owned television station in San Bernardino, California.